Integrated Spine and Pain Services

 The sacroiliac (SI) joint in your pelvis can cause severe pain if it’s misaligned or there’s inflammation in the surrounding tissues.
-If you’re experiencing musculoskeletal pelvic pain, the team at Integrated Spine and Pain Services in Alexandria, Falls Church, Virginia and Northern Virginia can help.
-Daniel Kline, MD, and Diana Lam, PA-C, provide effective, cutting-edge treatments for SI joint pain, including image-guided sacroiliac injections.
+If you’re experiencing musculoskeletal pelvic pain, the team at Integrated Spine and Pain Services in Alexandria, Falls Church, Virginia can help.
+Diana Lam, PA-C, provides effective, cutting-edge treatments for SI joint pain, including image-guided sacroiliac injections.
 To schedule a consultation, call Integrated Spine and Pain Services or book an appointment online.

 SI joint pain affects the sacroiliac joint.
 The SI joint is a connection between your spine and your pelvis.
 At the bottom of your spine is a triangular bone called the sacrum.
 It forms a joint with the iliac bone, which is at the top of your pelvis and is one of three hip bones.

 SI joint bones have jagged edges that help keep them correctly aligned.
 The spaces between the bones contain lubricating fluid, and also have nerve endings in them.
 If there’s any misalignment of the SI joint, these nerves send pain signals to your brain.